christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.17.
 Statue from classical Anatolia that is dedicated to "Esumopas Cnusticus".
 Esumopas means "Slave to Esus", and Esus means lord in Proto-Celtic.
 If you combine the Etruscan word "cnus" with the suffix "-ticus" or "-tic-" you get a word that translates to "anointed one" or "consecrated one", ie. a "Christ".
 So, that inscription translates to: "Slave to Lord (Esus) Christ".
 The "VSLM" inscription is an abbreviation for the Latin phrase "Votum Solvit Libens Merito" which translates to "He pays his vow willingly and with merit" or "He fulfills his vow with pleasure and deserving", which is often found on Roman coins and other artifacts.
 Esus was crucified in mythology and his symbol was an axe, so he was associated with woodcutting, forestry, carpentry.
 Esus was also part of a "trinity" of Gaulish gods that included Taranis, Teutates and Esus.

+The Esus cult was probably created to subvert the Druid Celts in Galatia.
+It has all the fingerprints of the Alexandrian School: year-zero (calendar starts at the deities birth), crucified diety (self-sacrifice/self-annihilation as the highest virtue), afterlife submission, etc. The fact it resembles Christianity is because it follows the same framework that all the other Alexandrian School religions do.

 Endnotes (chapter 7)

 (a) This is why all christian celebrations derive from Druidism.
 Druidic Calendar: Yule (Winter Solstice) - December 21/22 Celebrate the rebirth of the sun (Christian Equivalent: Christmas (December 25)).
 Imbolc - February 1/2 Mark the midpoint between Yule and the spring equinox (Christian Equivalent: Candlemas (February 2)).
 Ostara (Spring Equinox) - March 20/21 Welcome the return of spring with eggs, rabbits, and feasting (Cristian Equivalent: Easter (movable date, typically in March or April)).
 Beltane - May 1/2 Honor the spirits of the land and the cycles of nature (Christian Equivalent: May Day (May 1) or Ascension Day (movable date, typically in May)).
 Litha (Summer Solstice) - June 20/21 Celebrate the peak of the sun's power (Christian Equivalent: St. John's Day (June 24)).
 Lammas - July 31/August 1 Mark the beginning of harvest time (Christian Equivalent: Feast of the Transfiguration (August 6) or Lammas Sunday (movable date, typically in August)).
 Mabon (Autumn Equinox) - September 20/21 Celebrate the second harvest (Christian Equivalent: Michaelmas (September 29) or Harvest Festival (movable date, typically in September or October)).
 Samhain - October 31/November 1 Honor the ancestors (Christian Equivalent: All Saints' Eve (October 31) or All Souls' Day (November 2)).\